madreher/LammpsInputBuilder/README.md

     headInitialPosition = positions[indiceHead[0] - 1]
 ```

 Now we have all the information needed to define the grid above the slab.
-The grid is define by a 3 user settings: dx, dy, dz where dx and dy are the spacing we want on the grid between 2 data points, and dz is the desired different between the top height of the slab and the head of the tooltip.
+The grid is defined by a 3 user settings: dx, dy, dz where dx and dy are the spacing we want on the grid between 2 data points, and dz is the desired different between the top height of the slab and the head of the tooltip.

 The x,y coordinates can be generated as follow:
 ```